cliburn/bios-823-2020/README.md

 BIOS 823 is designed for people who want to work in a data science team, especially in a healthcare setting.
 Hence the course focuses on the skils and knowledge needed to contribute to the main roles in a data science team:

 - Making data available and accessible for analysis
-- Processsing data and performing exploratory data analysis
+- Processing data and performing exploratory data analysis
 - Statistical inference and machine learning
-- Scaling up to big data and deplying automated workflows
+- Scaling up to big data and deploying automated workflows

 You will learn how to use the essential tools for each of these roles effectively.
-The emphasis is on conceptual understanding, and we will hgihlight only selected software packages that examplify each role.
-Once you understand the concepts, it should be simple to self-learn other similar packages, and you have the opportuntity to do so in projects.
+The emphasis is on conceptual understanding, and we will highlight only selected software packages that exemplify each role.
+Once you understand the concepts, it should be simple to self-learn other similar packages, and you have the opportunity to do so in projects.
 Applications of data science to the analysis of structured, semi-structured and unstructured data, especially from biomedical contexts, will be interleaved into the course.

+**Prerequisites**

+- You have a background in calculus and linear algebra
+- You have a background in basic statistics inference
+- YOu have a background in basic machine learning
-The course examples are primarily in Python and fluency in Python is assumed.
+- You are fluent in Python
+- You are familiar with the use of `git` for version control
+- YOu enjoy coding and playing with data

 Course repository is at https://github.com/cliburn/bios-823-2020